How bottom trawling hurts ocean life and speeds up climate change | DW | 30.06.2022

 Those changes are worsening weather extremes across the world.

 When nets rake the floor of the sea, they kick up soils that store carbon.
-The Nature study found this releases nearly 1.5 Gigatons of CO2 into the water, some of which may make it into the atmosphere where it traps sunlight and heats the planet.
+The Nature study found that this releases nearly 1.5 gigatons of CO2 into the water, some of which may make it into the atmosphere, where it traps sunlight and heats the planet.

 But the carbon that dissolves also carries a cost.
 Oceans, which take in 25% of the world's CO2 pollution, absorb less of it as the concentration rises.
 Scientists are now trying to work out how much this contributes to climate change.

-The uncertainties are considerable but so is the magnitude of the problem, said Juan Mayorga, a marine scientist at the University of Santa Barbara California, in the US, and co-author of the study.
-"The sea floor is the largest carbon reservoir in the planet and we're disturbing it."
+The uncertainties are considerable, but so is the magnitude of the problem, said Juan Mayorga, a marine scientist at the University of California, Santa Barbara, a co-author of the study.
+"The sea floor is the largest carbon reservoir in the planet," Mayorga said, "and we're disturbing it."

-Cutting fuel subsidies would mean bottom trawling would fade out, said Mayorga.
-"These industries in many parts of the world only survive because of heavy government subsidies for fuel."
+Cutting fuel subsidies would mean that bottom trawling would fade out, Mayorga said: "These industries in many parts of the world only survive because of heavy government subsidies for fuel."

 Some marine scientists have called for an outright ban on bottom trawling.
 Others have suggested a slower phase-out would be enough, starting first with a ban on trawling in marine-protected areas before expanding it to cover the rest of the ocean.

 Consumers can play a role by eating less fish and checking labels to see if the fish they buy was caught through bottom-trawling.
-In the short-term, the fishing industry could help by swapping to lighter nets and ones that don't touch the ground.
+In the short term, the fishing industry could help by switching to lighter nets and ones that don't touch the floor.

-Because fishers can lay traps instead of dragging heavy nets along the seabed, said Stewart, these "scallop discos" have a much lower impact.
+Because fishers can lay traps instead of dragging heavy nets along the seabed, Stewart said, these "scallop discos" have a much lower impact.

 Edited by: Tamsin Walker